 We share the same values, are both future-focused, driven and practical and we share the same ethos of hands-on, explorative and autonomous learning within the arts.

-UWL validates the two degrees delivered within our Performing Arts department and state:
+UWL validates the two degrees delivered within our Performing Arts department and is proud to be named:

 Our two BA (hons) degree courses are unique and bespoke to Dundee and Angus College.